jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 cat: secret.txt: Permission denied sh-4.2$
 ```
-Shell word but the suid permissions not carried.
+- Shell word but the suid permissions not carried from user2.
--user1 tested for sudo -l and should have gone through the list of apps to find a vulnerable one but from a view of walkthroughs looks like I reached a similar point others did.
+- user1 tested for sudo -l and should have gone through the list of apps to find a vulnerable one but from a view of walkthroughs looks like I reached a similar point others did.
 So I thought I would try the pwntools options they did.
 What other did was to generate a prefix to our shellcode to run SETREUID, this is appended so reduce the nop sled accordingly to accomodate the new bytes.

 $ pwn shellcraft -f d amd64.linux.setreuid 1002
 \x31\xff\x66\xbf\xea\x03\x6a\x71\x58\x48\x89\xfe\x0f\x05